jeshuranpaul/AdaptiBoard/README.txt

-1) Go to the following link to access the application: https://www.cs.drexel.edu/~jpt54/cs530/Project/pages/AdaptiveKeyboard.html
+To access the working implementation of the application visit the following link: https://www.cs.drexel.edu/~jpt54/cs530/Project/pages/AdaptiveKeyboard.html

+Prerequites: Javascript enabled web browser

-2) Best viewed (and tested) on Chrome.
+Best viewed (and tested) on Chrome.

-3) Javascript has to be enabled

-4) Best results for desktop and laptop devices